BallisticLA/RandBLAS/rtd/DevNotes.md

 The file ``mathmacros.py`` contains custom, nontrivial code.
 It's needed so that we can define LaTeX macros and use them in the C++ source code documentation.
 We clarify its role and explain how it's accessed below.

 The file ``index.rst`` defines the landing page of the sphinx website.
 This file is also used together with ``rtd/source/<OTHER_FOLDERS>`` to define *all* pages on the sphinx website.
-Because there's tons of information about general sphinx websites out there we won't go into much more detail about this file.
+Because there's a ton of information about general sphinx websites out there we won't go into much more detail about this file.

-## 4. Where did these files come from and what goes into them?
+## 4. Where did these files come from, and what goes into them?

 ### 4.1.
 What goes into conf.py